ljjathena/polkadot-hackathon-2025/03-Worboo/README.md

 npm install --ignore-scripts --prefix react-wordle
 ```

 > The root install pulls in shared lint/format tooling. `--ignore-scripts` keeps Husky from running when the repo is checked out outside Git.
+If you still see Husky errors, set `HUSKY=0` (or `HUSKY_SKIP_INSTALL=1`) before installing.

 ### 3. Configure environment